lmcgrath/lmcgrath.github.com/source/_posts/2012-10-23-using-perforce-chronicle-for-application-configuration.markdown

 ### Making applications aware of updates to configuration

 When stack_configuration.json is updated, there's no way to notify applications to the change, and no interface provided so they may poll for changes.
 I'm not entirely sure at this point what an appropriate solution would look like.
+In order to complete the concept, I'd first have to create a client app dependent on that configuration.

 ### Better interfaces for manipulating plaintext assets

 I had to fiddle with index.html quite a bit.
 This basically involved editing a local copy of index.html, then pasting the entire contents into the associated form in Chronicle.
 I have not tried checking out index.html directly from Perforce, and I imagine that any edits would need to be made within Chronicle.
-An in-browser HTML editor might come in handy here.
+Github offers an in-browser raw editor, and something like that would be real handy in Chronicle.

 ### Handling conflicts

 There is no logic in the appconfig module to catch conflicts if there are two users editing the same file.
 Conflicts are detectible because an exception is thrown if there is a conflict, but I'm not sure what the workflow for resolution is in Chronicle terms, or how to integrate with it.
+Who wins?

+### Working with branches

+I did not take the time to see how Chronicle manages branches.
+I will need to verify that Chronicle and the appconfig module can work with development, staging, and production branches, with maintained divergence.